department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 ## PTA and PIA

-A PTA, or Privacy Threshold Analysis, is a required document used to determine if an IT system, program, project, or boundary is privacy-sensitive and requires additional privacy compliance documentation such as a PIA or SORN.
+A PTA, or Privacy Threshold Analysis, is a required document used to determine if a system is privacy-sensitive and requires additional privacy compliance documentation such as a PIA or SORN.
 It is also the first step of the privacy compliance documentation process.

 A PIA, or Privacy Impact Assessment, is a public document that describes: